KeonhoChu/Train/README.md

 # 1. Cifar10 with VGG19 Network
+# 2. Cifar10 with Alexnet
-# 2. Cats & Dogs dataset with CNN
+# 3. Cats & Dogs dataset with CNN